Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Max multiplier

-Aero is the crash title Upgaming released in August 2023, and the one that took home Sigma Europe's Best Crash Game award the same year.
-The core loop is familiar if you have ever touched a crash game: a plane takes off, a multiplier ticks up from 1.00x, you tap Cash Out before the crash.
-What sets Aero apart is the pairing of a ten-thousand-times max multiplier with a $100,000 per-round cash ceiling (ten times larger than Aviator's) on top of a 95% to 95.9% RTP band (which lands about half a point above most slots but below Aviator's 97%).
-Fairness runs on a standard RNG certified by iTech Labs, which is a different trust model from Aviator's cryptographic setup.
-The signature panel is called Two Bets, functionally identical to Dual Bet on Aviator.
+Aero shipped in August 2023 and took home the Sigma Europe Best Crash Game award the same year.
+The core loop is genre-standard: a plane lifts off, the multiplier climbs from 1.00x, you cash out before the crash.
+The differentiator is the pairing of a 10,000x theoretical multiplier with a $100,000 per-round payout cap (ten times Aviator's) on top of a 95% to 95.9% RTP band (above slot averages, below Aviator's 97%).
+The fairness layer is a standard RNG audited by iTech Labs, not the cryptographic commit-reveal Aviator runs.
+The signature panel is called Two Bets and works exactly like Aviator's Dual Bet under another name.

-Aero free-play: the Upgaming demo in your browser
+Aero demo: the Upgaming client right in your browser

-Spin up the Aero demo right here on this page - no registration, no redirect, same RTP and panel behaviour as the paid client.
-Good place to get both bet panels under your hand, find the rhythm, and decide whether Aero's calmer pace actually suits you before you top up a casino balance.
-Think of it as a full dress rehearsal for the real session, just without the pressure of money on the line.
+Spin up the Aero demo right on this page, no signup, no redirect, with the same RTP and the same dual-panel behaviour the paid client ships at licensed operators.
+Best place to get both bet panels under your hand, find the rhythm, and decide whether Aero's calmer pace actually suits you before you fund a casino balance.
+Think of it as a full dress rehearsal for the real session, just without money on the line.

 Aero by Upgaming